weidler/enhanced-wordnet/README.md

 	* **glosses/** contains source files for representing and processing the glosses
 	* **pointers/** contains lookup files for the WordNetInterface with pointers and their relation names
 	* **tools/** contains any third-party systems

+## Usage

+I provide two main scripts to easily use the project

+***main.py***
+This wrapper/main file combines the whole disambiguation/transformation/extraction process based on some options.

+***evaluate.sh***
+A command line script to manage the cort based evaluation process.
+Usage as follows:

+	bash evaluate.sh ACTION [OPTIONS]

+		ACTION		one of the following actions are possible and required: train	only train a model
+						test	only test a model (create a prediction) score	only score a prediction
+						all		do all of the above consecutively
+		OPTIONS		options concerning the files used
+			-t		training corpus name, one of train, dev or test -p		test corpus name, one of train, dev or test
+			-f 		feature list name, one of baseline, ehwon